openeuler-mirror/docs/docs/en/docs/ApplicationDev/preparations-for-development-environment.md

    > ![](./public_sys-resources/icon-note.gif) **NOTE:**
    >
-   > - The repoid in \[*repoid* \] indicates the ID of the software repository.
+   > -  **repoid** indicates the ID of the software repository.
 Repoids in all .repo configuration files must be unique.
-In the example, repoid is set to **base**.
+In the example,  **repoid**  is set to **base**.
    > - **name** indicates the string that the software repository describes.
    > - **baseurl** indicates the address of the software repository.
    > - **enabled** indicates whether to enable the software source repository.
 The value can be **1** or **0**.
 The default value is **1**, indicating that the software source repository is enabled.
    > - **gpgcheck** indicates whether to enable the GNU privacy guard (GPG) to check the validity and security of sources of RPM packages.  **1**  indicates GPG check is enabled.  **0**  indicates the GPG check is disabled.
 If this option is not specified, the GPG check is enabled by default.
-   > - **gpgkey** is the public key used to verify the signature.
+   > - **gpgkey** indicates the public key used to verify the signature.

-### Configuring a Repo Source by Mounting an ISO File
+### Configuring a Local Yum Source by Mounting an ISO File

 > ![](./public_sys-resources/icon-note.gif) ********NOTE:********
 > openEuler provides multiple ISO release packages.
 For details about each ISO release package, see [System Installation](./../Releasenotes/installing-the-os.html).
-This section uses the  **openEuler-21.03-aarch64-dvd.iso**  file and  **openEuler-21.03-aarch64-dvd.iso.sha256sum**  verification file as examples.
+This section uses the  **openEuler-21.09-aarch64-dvd.iso**  file and  **openEuler-21.09-aarch64-dvd.iso.sha256sum**  verification file as examples.
 Modify them based on the actual requirements.

 1. Download the ISO release package.

    - Download an ISO image using a cross-platform file transfer tool.

-     1. Log in to the openEuler community at  [https://openeuler.org](https://openeuler.org).
+     1. Log in to the openEuler community at [https://openeuler.org](http://openeuler.org).

      2. Click  **Download**.

      3. Click the link provided after **Download ISO**.
 The download list is displayed.

-     4. Select the version to be downloaded, for example, openEuler 21.03.
-Then, click  **openEuler-21.03**.
+     4. Select the target version, for example, openEuler 21.09.
+Then, click  **openEuler-21.09**.
 The download list is displayed.

      5. Click  **ISO**.
 The ISO download list is displayed.

         - **aarch64**: ISO image file of the AArch64 architecture
-        - **x86\_64**: ISO image file of the x86\_64 architecture
+        - **x86_64**: ISO image file of the x86_64 architecture
         - **source**: ISO image file of the openEuler source code

      6. Click  **aarch64**.

-     7. Click  **openEuler-21.03-aarch64-dvd.iso**  to download the openEuler release package to the local host.
+     7. Click  **openEuler-21.09-aarch64-dvd.iso**  to download the openEuler release package to the local host.

-     8. Click  **openEuler-21.03-aarch64-dvd.iso.sha256sum**  to download the openEuler verification file to the local host.
+     8. Click  **openEuler-21.09-aarch64-dvd.iso.sha256sum**  to download the openEuler verification file to the local host.

      9. Log in to the openEuler OS and create a directory for storing the release package and verification file, for example,  ~/iso\*\*.